alex-309/1v1.LOL/README.md

 Walls are the piece you throw out under pressure, and the extra box let you seal off ground you had no business holding.

-**On a phone or tablet** the game mounts a left stick, a look area and a button pad — but only where touch is actually reported.
+**In touch mode** the game mounts a left stick, a look area and a button pad — when the player has *chosen* that mode, not merely because the device reports a touchscreen.
 They route through the same `keys[]` table and the same press/release handlers the mouse and keyboard use, so there is no second input path to keep in step.
+The HUD moves inboard to make room, since the corners it normally lives in are where the controls now are.

 **Rotation.** `T` turns a held ramp or cone by a quarter turn, so you can lay a ramp across your path instead of along it — the one orientation you cannot get